FlorianFasmeyer/ASCII-Thunder-Ball/README.md

 # ASCII-Thunder-Ball
 The thunder ball is a command prompt game in which you control a bouncing ball.
 You can toy around and make it bounce around your prompt at high speeds... that's that! :D

 I created this game in 2022 after a long skiing day.
-By the warmth of a chimney while drinking hot chocolate with my old father.
+By the warmth of a chimney while drinking hot chocolate, sitting next to my old father, watching the news.
+It took about 2 to 4 hours to create it and I took some time later to clean it up.
+Creating a game engine ain't that hard, but you better think before you act!

 The Thunder Ball was created as a byproduct of my game engine, created from scratch.
 I followed the strict rule of not using the internet and limited myself to coding with Microsoft's Code Block.
 Downloading modules was allowed.
 This code was made with two purposes: